-Source: Institute on Health Information and Statistics, Annual report on activities of health facilities.
+Source: Institute on Health Information and Statistics, Network of health facilities.
 Modified to 31 December of a relevant year.

-\ Before 1999 the data included only jesle, since 2000 they include jesle, and other children facilities (combination of jesle and children's centres or day clinics).
+1) Before 1999 data included only the jesle, since 2000 they include the jesle, and other children facilities (combination of jesle and children's centres or day clinics).